Sponsored by Nakaumi Shinjiko Daisen DMO

 Throughout our cruise on Lake Nakaumi, numerous migrating ducks flew by our side.
 When the weather is better, Sendo-san gives his passengers a little food to attract them.

 The cruise lasts about 50 minutes and costs 1200¥ for adults and 600¥ for children.
 There are two departures in a day, at 10am and 2pm, which may be canceled in the event of bad weather.
 More information is on the website of Yonago (only in Japanese).

 Manga enthusiasts probably know Mizuki Shigeru (1922-2015), the author of “Gegege no Kitaro” (published in English under the title “Kitaro of the Graveyard”), “NonNonBâ” (which won the Angouleme Prize), and many other books about yokai – the supernatural creatures of Japanese folklore, said to be responsible for everything from playing tricks on people to causing major calamities.

 His hometown of Sakaiminato paid tribute to him by creating the Mizuki Shigeru Road: an 800m long street where 177 bronze statues are displayed, representing some of the yokai designed by the master.

 I went there on a Sunday and the sheer numbers of people testified to the popularity of the manga master and his works.
-His work transcends the generations, so that everyone from toddlers to ninety-year-olds were laughing and enjoying his characters as they walked down the street.
+His work transcends the generations so that everyone from toddlers to ninety-year-olds was laughing and enjoying his characters as they walked down the street.

 Like most other visitors, I turned the walk into a photo rally in search of the scariest, cutest or funniest yokai.
 Here are a few of my favorites.